-- 1 From the Navigation Window, select the region or dServer location to which you want to assign a network profile. - 2 Select the Network Profiles tab and click Add.
+- 1 From the Navigation Window, select the region or dServer location to which you want to assign a network profile. - 2 Click the Region Properties tab or the dServer Location tab, based on the you selection in the Navigation Window. - 3 Select the Network Profiles tab and click Edit. - 4 Click Add.